dshe/RxSockets/README.md

 IAsyncEnumerable<string> ToStrings(this IAsyncEnumerable<byte> source)
 IObservable<string>      ToStrings(this IObservable<byte> source)
 ```
-To communicate using bytes with a 4 byte BigEndian integer length prefix, the following extension methods are provided:
+To communicate using byte arrays with a 4 byte BigEndian integer length prefix, the following extension methods are provided:
 ```csharp
 byte[] ToByteArrayWithLengthPrefix(this byte[] source)